Jayant017/TSF-Data_Science-and-Business-Analytics/README.md

-<h3> This repository includes some of the basic ML algorithms solving classification and regression use cases.</h3>
+<h3> This repository contains some of the basic ML algorithms solving classification and regression use cases.</h3>

 **1. A straightforward Linear Regression and K-Means algorithm has been done.** <br>
 **2. A Simple Naive Bayes algorithm example is also attached.** <br>